layilin/SP23-33852/sample_annotations.md

 3.13 Smart.
 Christopher Smart (1722-1771), English poet, author of the georgic poem *The Hop-Garden* (1752).

 3.13 Sommerville.
 William Somerville (1675-1742), English poet, author of the georgic poem *The Chace* (1735).

+## New sample entry for footnoting a term within a Grainger footnote

+4.22n Lucan.
+FOOTNOTE TEXT.

+---